redstone99/hass-alert2/README.md

 This alert would start firing if the temperature drops below 50 and won't stop firing until the temperature rises to at least 55.
 A corresponding logic applies when a `maximum` is specified.
 Both `minimum` and `maximum` may be specified together.

 A `condition` may be specified along with a `threshold`.
 In this case, the alert fires when the condition is true AND the threshold value is out of bounds.  `delay_on_secs` is another form of hysteresis that may be specified to reduce false alarms.
 It requires an alert condition be true or threshold be exceed for at least the specified number of seconds before firing.
 Note on a corner case: the count of seconds for delay_on_secs does not reset if the value switches instantaneously from exceeding the minimum to exceeding the maximum.

+##### Split on/off condition alerts

+Instead of specifying `condition` or `threshold`, an alert may specify a combination of `condition_on`, `trigger_on`,`manual_on` and `condition_off`, `trigger_off`,`manual_off`.
+At least one of the *_on must be specified and at least one of *_off must be specified.
+Any combination is ok.

+The semantics of trigger+condition are the same as for an event alert - e.g., if both `trigger_on` and `condition_on` are specified, the alert turns on if the trigger triggers and the condition is truthy.
+Note that `condition_on` and `condition_off` are edge-triggered.
+They cause state change only when the switch from falsey to truthy.
+No alert state change happens when they switch back to falsey.

+`delay_on_secs` is available with split on/off condition alerts.

+Example:

+    alert2:
+      alerts:
+        # This alert starts firing when the smoke detector goes off, and continues to fire until
+        # it is manually turned off.
+The idea is to keep the alert firing until a person can
+        # manually confirm the basement is ok, even if the smoke detector happens to turn off.
+        - domain: basement
+          name: possible_fire
+          condition_on: "{{ states('binary_sensor.smoke_detector_basement') }}"
+          manual_off: true
+          display_msg: Smoke detector is "{{ states('binary_sensor.smoke_detector_basement') }}"

 #### Common alert features